 Many times individuals with try an alcohol self-detox at home.
 The next step on the road to recovery, and quite possibly the hardest is the alcohol detoxification stage.
 Detoxification is when the body rids itself of any excess toxins that have been left in the body by alcohol.
 This stage is the first real step to recovery.
 It serves as the physical and psychological foundation of your time in drug rehabilitation.
 Detoxing from alcohol is a difficult experience including withdrawal symptoms that are at times severe and painful.

 For many people, undergoing alcohol detox at home is the best way to do it.
 However, this can be risky as the aforementioned withdrawal symptoms can be dangerous.
 It is not only to the individual but to anyone surrounding them.
-It is recommended that the addicted individual seeks out professional help from a drug rehab facility.
+Therefore, it is recommended that the addicted individual seeks out professional help from a drug rehab facility.
 Individuals will often ask us, “How long does alcohol detox take?”
 Alcohol detox can range from 3-7 days depending on the severity of the addiction.
 So, if you are thinking of detoxifying at home there are some things you must know.

 An alcohol self-detox from home may seem to be the best option for some people as this is where they feel most comfortable.
 Many people are less likely to relapse when at home.
 They are often surrounded by a support network of people that can monitor their behavior and keep them away from alcohol.
 The individual may also find it easier to relax at home and stay occupied.
 This distracts them from the temptation of alcohol.
 On the other hand, many medical professionals do not recommend this option.

 There is a great deal of uncertainty associated with alcohol detoxification and withdrawal.
 Much of this uncertainty has to do with the many withdrawal symptoms that come from detoxification from alcohol.
 Many of these withdrawal symptoms can prove to be dangerous and some are even life-threatening.
 This is why most medical professionals suggest a certified substance abuse treatment center.
 SOBA drug rehabs New Jersey has qualified physicians and the highest quality of care.